Latécoère 631

 The Latécoère 631 was a civil transatlantic flying boat built by Latécoère, the largest ever built up to its time.
-The type was not a success, being unreliable and uneconomic to operate.
+The boat had six piston engines, and was designed for passenger service.
+Ordered in the late 1930s, its first flight was in 1942; it went on to a limited amount of use up to 1950.
+However, the type was not a success, being unreliable and uneconomic to operate.
+It was withdrawn from service after a series of fatal accidents.
 Five of the eleven aircraft built were written off in accidents and one was lost during World War II.

 Design and development

 The Latécoère 631 was the result of a specification issued in 1936 by the Direction Générale de l'Aviation Civile for a 40-passenger airliner with a range of 4000 km.
 The aircraft was ordered in 1938.
 It was intended that it would be powered by six Gnome et Rhône P.18 engines of 1650 hp each.
 A competitor for this specification was the SNCASE SE.200 Amphitrite.